How the Peritoneal Dialysis process works

 PD requires training and space in your home

 With PD, you have to be responsible to do your treatment every day as you were trained.
-PD patients must maintain a clean environment and need space in the home for dialysis supplies.
+PD patients must maintain a clean environment according to how they were trained by their PD nurse and need space in the home for dialysis supplies.